Leopard 1: Italy

 Italy had to replace an enormous number of M47 Pattons, with over 2,000 received from US stocks, but unlike other NATO members did not instigate a national project to achieve this.
 Its army, not entirely satisfied by the M60 Patton (300 delivered, of those 200 were produced by OTO Melara), placed its first order for the Leopard 1 in 1970.
 200 Leopard 1A1 and 69 Bergepanzer 2 were delivered between 1971 and 1972.
 The vehicles replaced the M47 in the Italian Army's Cavalry Brigade "Pozzuolo del Friuli".

-A further 600 Leopard 1A2 and 67 Bergepanzer 2 were built in Italy by OTO Melara with deliveries starting in 1975, with a second batch of 120 build by OTO Melara between 1980 and 1983.
-All Italian-built Leopards were A2s, but without stabilizers and skirts.
-The 200 A1s originally bought from Germany were partially upgraded lately at this standard.
-Forty Pionierleopard (AEV), nine school (for drivers, without armament) and 64 Biber (AVLB) were ordered in 1985.
-Twelve of the Pionierleopard were produced in Germany and 28 by OTO Melara in Italy.
-All of the Biber were assembled by OTO Melara in Italy.
+A further 600 Leopard 1A2 and 67 Bergepanzer 2 were built in Italy by OTO Melara, with deliveries starting in 1975; a second batch of 120 was built by OTO Melara between 1980 and 1983.
+All Italian-built Leopards were A2s, but without stabilizers or skirts.
+The 200 A1s originally bought from Germany were partially upgraded later to this standard.
+Forty Pionierleopards (AEV), nine school (for drivers, without armament) and 64 Bibers (AVLB) were ordered in 1985.
+Twelve of the Pionierleopard were produced in Germany, the rest by OTO Melara in Italy.
+All of the Bibers were assembled by OTO Melara in Italy.

-By the end, Italy was the biggest customer of the Leopard outside Germany with 920 plus 250 special versions, the only one with a licence production, and the only country that produced both the M60 and Leopard 1.
+By the end, Italy was the biggest customer of the Leopard outside Germany with 920 plus 249 special versions, the only one with a licence production, and the only country that produced both the M60 and Leopard 1.
 The Leopard was the basis for Italian MBTs and heavy artillery systems, starting with Leone/Lion and the following OF-40, leading to other developments like the Palmaria and OTOMATIC artillery systems (both on an OF-40 hull).
 The experience made possible the development of the C1 Ariete, after the Italian army decided in 1984 to have a new national tank, rather than buying 300 Leopard 2s.

 At the end of the Cold War, the Italian Army began an upgrade and a downsizing of its armoured units.
 A number of Leopards were retired in 1991, along with its fleet of M60 tanks.
 In 1995, Italy bought 120 surplus A5 turrets from the Bundeswehr, which were mounted on the same number of reworked A2 hulls.
 These tanks took part in the various peacekeeping missions in the Balkans, never seeing action.

 The last A1/A2 was retired in 2003, with the last A5 going in 2008, leaving the Ariete as the sole tank in Italian service.
 The AEVs, ARVs and AVLBs have been reduced in number and some have been modified to work with the Ariete.
 They are stated to serve for some more years, as no replacement has been selected yet.

 A deal to sell nearly 100 Leopard 1A5 tanks stored in Lenta to a South American country fell through in 2022.